APRILIA RS660 (2021 - on) Review

 But for the less experienced an electronic safety net that works so smoothly, as they discover the joys of a sportsbike, is a no-brainer.

-To find out more about the Aprilia RS660's engine tech, click here.
+To find out more about Aprilia's 660 engine tech, click here.

 Reliability & build qualityNext up: Value

-We’ve only ridden pre-production launch bikes so far, which are well finished, but we had a few starting problems and engine warning lights flashing, but Aprilia assure us they’re minor software glitches and will be sorted before full production begins.
+Riding pre-production launch bikes, which were well finished, we did have a few starting problems and engine warning lights flashing, but Aprilia assure us they’re minor software glitches and will be sorted before full production begins.

 Value vs rivalsNext up: Equipment